PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   .. versionadded:: 1.8.0

-  Creates a TLSCertificate object suited to be used with functions like :func:`addDOHLocal` and :func:`addTLSLocal` for TLS certificate configuration
+  Creates a TLSCertificate object suited to be used with functions like :func:`addDOHLocal` and :func:`addTLSLocal` for TLS certificate configuration.

+  PKCS12 files are only supported by the ``openssl`` provider, password-protected or not.

-  :param string pathToCert: Path to a file containing the certificate or a PCKS12 file containing both certificate and the key
+  :param string pathToCert: Path to a file containing the certificate or a PCKS12 file containing both a certificate and a key.
   :param table options: A table with key: value pairs with additional options.

   Options: